 In March 1751, Mr. Coram, Death of Mr. the benevolent founder of the hospital, died, in the 84th year of his age.
-In consequence of a wish, expressed in his life-time, he was interred under the chapel, in the midst of that charity which he had founded; a monument more noble and dignified, than ever wealth or pride obtained.
+In confequence of a wish, expressed in his life-time, he was interred under the chapel, in the midst of that charity which he had founded; a monument more noble and dignified, than ever wealth or pride obtained.
 His funeral was attended with every honourable respect by the governors of the hospital, preceded by the children and their nurses; and the choir fervice was performed by gentlemen of St. Paul's and Westminster Abbey.
-His life had been fo totally devoid of felf interest, \ that he left behind him pro-Salar South ord should be your perty hardly sufficient to have discharged the expences of his suneral.
-The Foundling Hospital had not been the only object of his exertions: He was an active contributor to the establishment of the new colonies of Georgia and ther Sir Robert Walpole, dated the 18th April 1735; where in a colonial matter of confiderable importance, which is the subject of the letter, Mr. Walpole closes with these words: "Lose no time in talking with Sir Charles Wager, Mr. Bladen, and ONE CORAM, "THE HONESTEST, THE MOST DISINTERESTED, " AND THE MOST KNOWING PERSON about the of plantations I ever talked with " Cox's Life of Sir Robert Walpole, 3d. wol.
-243 .- Indeed Mr. Coram had been so difinterested, and so inattentive to his own pecuniary concerns, that, at the age of 82, he was the subject of the grant of an annuity, the original of which, by favor of Mr. Wilmot, is now depofited at the Foundling.
-It bears date the 30th of March 1749, and recites his public fervices in contributing in the beginning of this century to England's being supplied, at a very reduced price, with tar from the Northern Colonies of British America, and with deal boards, and fir timber, from the Netherlands and Germany, and in a later time to the foundation of the Foundling Hospital; and contains a grant to him, on very honourable terms, of 161 guineas a year for his life, the Prince of Wales contributing 20 guineas a year, and the other fubscribers in general a guinea each.
+His life had been fo totally devoid of felf interest, \ that he left behind him property perty hardly sufficient to have discharged the expences of his funeral.
+The Foundling Hospital had not been the only object of his exertions: He was an active contributor to the establishment of the new colonies of Georgia and ther Sir Robert Walpole, dated the 18th April 1735; where in a colonial matter of confiderable importance, which is the subject of the letter, Mr. Walpole closes with these words; "Lose no time in talking with "Sir Charles Wager, Mr. Bladen, and ONE CORAM, 66 THE HONESTEST, THE MOST DISINTERESTED, " AND THE MOST KNOWING PERSON about the " plantations I ever talked with?"
+Cox's Life of Sir Robert Walpole, 3d. vil.
+243 .- Indeed Mr. Coram had been so disinterested, and so inattentive to his own pecuniary concerns, that, at the age of 82, he was the subject of the grant of an annuity, the original of which, by favor of Mr. Wilmot, is now depofited at the Foundling.
+It bears date the 30th of March 1749, and recites his public fervices in contributing in the beginning of this century to England's being supplied, at a very reduced price, with tar from the Northern Colonies of British America, and with deal boards, and fir timber, from the Netherlands and Germany, and in a later time to the foundation of the Foundling Hospital; and contains a grant to him, on very honourable terms, of 161 guineas a year for his life, the Prince of Wales contributing 20 guineas a year, and the other subscribers in general a guinea each.
 He lived to receive two years payment of it.
 23 d May, 1799.

-\ There is an honourable testimonial in favour of Mr. Coram's character, in a letter from Mr. Horace Walpole, then ambassador at the Hague, to his brother and Nova Scotia; and made some progress in the soundation of a school for the education of Indian girls.
-An \ inscription to his memory was whose name will never want a monument, so long as this Hospital shall subsist, was born in the year 1688;
+\ There is an honourable testimonial in favour of Mr. Coram's character, in a letter from Mr. Horace Walpole, then ambassador at the Hague, to his brother and Nova Scotia; and made some progress in the foundation of a school for the education of Indian girls.
+An \ inscription to his memory whose name will never want a monument, fo long as this Hospital shall subsist, was born in the year 1688;

-The following is a Copy of it.
+\ The following is a Copy of it.
+CAPTAIN THOMAS CORAM.

-CAPTAIN THOMAS CORAM,

-a man eminent in that most eminent virtue,

-the love of mankind:
+a man eminent in that most eminent virtue, the love of mankind:

-little attentive to his private fortune, and refusing many opportunities of increasing it, his time and thoughts were continually employed in endeavours to promote the public happiness, both in this kingdom, and elsewhere; particularly in the colonies of North America; and his endeavours were many times crowned with the desired success.
+little attentive to his private fortune, and refusing many opportunities of increasing it, his time and thoughts were continually employed in endeavours to promote the public happiness, of any man less zealous in doing good) and his application to persons of distinction of both sexes, obtained at length the Charter of the Corporation,

+both in this kingdom, and elsewhere;

+particularly in the colonies of North America;

+and his endeavours were many times crowned

+with the desired success.